Dr Nicholas Flynn

 ORCID ID: 0000-0001-5282-9695

-Mr Nicholas Flynn is currently completing his PhD investigating the implementation of upper limb robotics into routine clinical practice for stroke survivors.
-He is also running projects exploring the clinical use of non-immersive virtual technology and interactive touchscreen platforms in the rehabilitation setting as well as constraint induced movement therapy and sleep characteristics of community-dwelling stroke survivors.
-He has over 19 years of clinical experience specialising in adult physical rehabilitation and continues to work clinically in the rehabilitation unit at the Mater Private Rehabilitation Hospital.
+Dr Nicholas Flynn is an senior occupational therapy lecturer in adult rehabilitation.
+His research has focused on exploring the use and implementation of rehabilitation technology in routine clinical practice.
+His PhD specifically investigated the implementation of upper limb robotics for stroke survivors.
+He has also run projects exploring the clinical use of non-immersive virtual technology and interactive touchscreen platforms in the rehabilitation setting as well as constraint induced movement therapy for stroke survivors via telerehabilitation.
+He continues to work clinically in the rehabilitation unit at the Mater Private Hospital (Brisbane) and has over 20 years of clinical experience specialising in adult physical rehabilitation.

 Select publications